 Provincial differences in maternal mortality are large in South Africa.
-We compared the correlations of MMR with the provincial characteristics, and found correlations similar to those found in the 2001 census [Table 5].
-Largest positive correlations were with overall level of mortality (+0.754), with death rate from external causes (+0.664), and with HIV prevalence (+0.592), and largest negative correlations were with education (-0.396), income (-0.458) and wealth (-0.638).
-No recent survey providing the proportion of deliveries in institutions at provincial level in 2007 was available to compare with results from the 2001 census.
+We compared the correlations of MMR with the provincial characteristics, and found correlations similar to those found at the 2001 census [Table 5].
+Largest positive correlations were with the overall level of mortality (+0.754), with the death rate from external causes (+0.664), and with HIV prevalence (+0.592), and largest negative correlations were with education (-0.396), income (-0.458) and wealth (-0.638).
+No recent survey providing the proportion of deliveries in institutions was available to compare with the 2001 census.